Jason Hughes (actor): Early life

-Hughes planned to become a sportsman in either rugby or cricket as a teenager but he had to become a lot bigger and lacked the support to become a first class rugby player.
-When Hughes was 11 or 12 in attended a comprehensive school, he had a teacher who inspired him in his drama classes and encouraged him to apply for the National Youth Theatre of Wales.
+As a teenager, Hughes played both rugby and cricket and had hopes of pursuing sport as a career, playing county cricket until the age of 18.
+He became interested in acting while taking drama classes at a local comprehensive school, and was encouraged by a teacher to apply for the National Youth Theatre of Wales.
+Hughes was also greatly inspired by Welsh actor Anthony Hopkins.

-His biggest inspirations growing up were Welsh actor Anthony Hopkins.
-Hughes studied drama at in the National Youth Theatre of Wales where he met Michael Sheen in the summer of 1987, when he was 16.
-Hughes and Sheen lived in the same halls of residence where they became close friends.
-They were both atypical to acting, coming from a sports background and liked music; Hughes had learnt guitar and piano earlier.
-He also met actors Ruth Jones, Rob Brydon and Hywel Simons; Simons was a School friend of Sheen's.
+In 1987, at the National Youth Theatre of Wales, the 16-year old Hughes met and became close friends with Michael Sheen, who lived in the same residence hall.
+They had much in common, as both had come to acting from a sports background and were musically inclined.
+Hughes had earlier learnt to play guitar and piano.
+He also met actors Ruth Jones, Rob Brydon and Hywel Simons; the latter being a school friend of Sheen's.

-Hughes later went on to study drama at the London Academy of Music and Dramatic Art and moved in with Sheen and Hywel Simons.
-Hughes went on to play in the 1999 production of Look Back in Anger with Sheen at the National Youth Theatre and Caligula at the Donmar.
+Hughes studied drama at the London Academy of Music and Dramatic Art, during which time he shared a house with Sheen and Simons.
+He went on to perform in the 1999 production of Look Back in Anger with Sheen at the National Youth Theatre, and Caligula at the Donmar.

 Career

-Hughes' first big role was lawyer Warren Jones in This Life which aired from 1996–1997.
-It revolves around a group of posh, badly behaved, young lawyers who end up emotionally detached from each other usually due to sex.
+Hughes' first big role was lawyer Warren Jones in This Life which aired from 1996 to 1997.
+The show revolves around a group of young professionals sharing a house in London and is mainly focussed on their turbulent love lives.
 It was the UK's hottest drama show of the 1990s and the show won five awards including the Royal Television Society's award for best drama.
-Hughes's character had an impact on the gay community since his character is portrayed as homosexual, causing young gay men to write letters to Hughes about their stories of coming out to their families.
+Hughes's character Warren was openly gay, which was considered groundbreaking at the time, as it was still rare to see such a prominent, positive portrayal of a gay character on primetime television in the mid-90s.
+Many young gay men, pleased at seeing their experience represented on-screen, wrote to Hughes about their stories of coming out to their families.